Onsite Hypochlorite System Delivers Record Efficiency Levels

 In order to maximize ratepayer dollars, Forest Park Water and Gannett Fleming used a “guaranteed whole life” approach to the procurement process, allowing each supplier to submit a bid with guaranteed efficiencies backed by a performance bond.
 Typically, an on-site sodium hypochlorite generating system consumes 2.5 kWh per lb of chlorine and 3.5 lb of salt per lb of chlorine.
-Severn Trent has significantly advanced on-site hypochlorite generation technology through an enhanced proprietary electrode coating, which significantly reduces the consumption of salt and electricity, providing greater operational efficiency.
+De Nora Water Technologies has significantly advanced on-site hypochlorite generation technology through an enhanced proprietary electrode coating, which significantly reduces the consumption of salt and electricity, providing greater operational efficiency.

 Not only has the ClorTec system surpassed the performance requirements of the contract, Letourneau expresses satisfaction with the system’s design and operation.

 “The ClorTec computer program makes our job easier by identifying and pinpointing the source of any operational problems.
 That minimizes the time we have to spend trouble shooting system problems," Letourneau said.
 "The lack of ongoing maintenance issues with the system has been a pleasant surprise, too.
 And the installation of the ClorTec system, the training and the service made the change from gas to liquid seamless.”